Kids and Divorce

 These are the subjects I cover in this ebook.
 This ebook has 31 pages and contains THE information parents have to have to save their kids from psychological harm.
 Clients are very enthusiastic about this ebook, probably because there are not many to-the-point references to be found on this subject.
 Half the population has experienced divorce, and unfortunately, a high number of divorcing couples have children.
 There is a great need here.

-Again, this ebook has no fat.
+This ebook has no fat.
 Think of it as a "Cliffs Notes" publication.
 It's a quick read (about an hour), because I go straight to the points and explain concepts in everyday language, just like what you're reading now.

 "Just purchased Kids and Divorce.
 I read the first few pages of Why Relationships Fail and it looks like a winner, too.
 You have hit the nail squarely on the head with your reference to communication.
 Kids should have classes in these things in high school.
 So many people are totally inept at Life Skills.
 Your ebooks are great and very helpful in our business - Visitation Monitors (Families 1rst, LLC. http://www.families1.org).
 I am also downloading the free book on visitation.
 Keep writing!" --C.K.
 Encinitas, CA